-Trimble's UK Slavery Statement
+Trimble's UK Slavery Statement 2020

-Approval: This statement has been approved by the TEBV company board of directors and on behalf of UK based subsidiaries.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Trimble’s modern slavery and human trafficking statement for the financial year ending 31 December 2020.
+It has been approved by the TEBV company board of directors for and on behalf of UK based subsidiaries.